earthly/website/blog/_posts/2023-07-20-rust-concurrency-patterns-parallel-programming.md

 Rust's concurrency features make it a powerful language for writing high-performance, concurrent programs.
 In addition, Rust's memory safety guarantees, ownership, and borrowing system, and support for fearless concurrency make it a great choice for writing safe and performant concurrent code.

 In this article, you learned all about the basics of Rust's concurrency primitives.
 In addition, you learned about some more advanced concepts, such as error handling, performance optimization, testing, parallel programming, and async programming.
-The code example used in this tutorial can be found in this GitHub repository](<https://github.com/Ikeh-Akinyemi/earthly-draftdev>).
+The code example used in this tutorial can be found in this [GitHub repository](https://github.com/Ikeh-Akinyemi/earthly-draftdev).

 If you're looking to learn more about concurrency patterns, check out the following resources: